finanalyst/raku-pod-render/Pod2HTML2.md

 Since no assumption can be made about the way the html is served, everything in the default templates assumes output to an html file that can be served as a file (eg., no embedded images from external files).
 The default behaviour can be changed by changing one or more or all of the templates.

-The rationale for re-writing the whole Pod::To::HTML module is in the section [Why Reinvent the Wheel?](#why-reinvent-the-wheel?).
+The rationale for re-writing the whole Pod::To::HTML2 module is in the section [Why Reinvent the Wheel?](#why-reinvent-the-wheel?).

 For more information about methods not covered here see the [PodProcess Class](RenderPod.md).
 A sister class [Markdown](MarkDown.md) is available.

 The default templating engine is `RakuClosureTemplater`, but the `Mustache` templating engine is retained.
 Some of the `xt` tests use the `Mustache` engine, and `Pod::To::Markdown` uses Mustache.

 The templating system is chosen automatically ddepending on the templates that are provided.
-The default templates are `Raku Closure Templates`, but the class `Pod::To::HTML::Mustache` is provided which supplies `Mustache` templates by default.
+The default templates are `Raku Closure Templates`, but the class `Pod::To::HTML2::Mustache` is provided which supplies `Mustache` templates by default.

 # Usage with compiler
 From the terminal: